 Pancreatitis usually occurs with no underlying cause, but dogs can be at a higher risk if:

 - They’re overweight

 Other conditions, like Cushing’s disease, can increase the likelihood of a dog developing an inflamed and irritated pancreas.

 Prevention and treatment

 There’s no foolproof way of preventing pancreatitis in dogs but there is no harm in keeping an eye on their diet to make sure they’re not having too much high-fat food or scavenging when they shouldn’t be.
 Dogs don’t need to eat the same food as us, so try not to feed them treats from the table or give them human food scraps as this can lead to other issues, too.

 If your dog’s pancreatitis is caused by another condition, a vet is likely to treat it first.
-Otherwise, most dogs will need to be hospitalised and provided with an intravenous drip and given medication to combat their nausea and pain if necessary.
+Otherwise, most dogs will need to be hospitalised and provided with an intravenous drip, as well as being given medication to combat their nausea and pain if necessary.